Cinema of the United Kingdom: Film technology

 In the 1970s and 1980s, British studios established a reputation for great special effects in films such as Superman (1978), Alien (1979), and Batman (1989).
 Some of this reputation was founded on the core of talent brought together for the filming of 2001: A Space Odyssey (1968) who subsequently worked together on series and feature films for Gerry Anderson.
 Thanks to the Bristol-based Aardman Animations, the UK is still recognised as a world leader in the use of stop-motion animation.

 British special effects technicians and production designers are known for creating visual effects at a far lower cost than their counterparts in the US, as seen in Time Bandits (1981) and Brazil (1985).
 This reputation has continued through the 1990s and into the 21st century with films such as the James Bond series, Gladiator (2000) and the Harry Potter franchise.

-From the 1990s to the present day, there has been a progressive movement from traditional film opticals to an integrated digital film environment, with special effects, cutting, colour grading, and other post-production tasks all sharing the same all-digital infrastructure.
-The London-based visual effects company Framestore, with Tim Webber the visual effects supervisor, have worked on some of the most technically and artistically challenging projects, including, The Dark Knight (2008) and Gravity (2013), with new techniques involved in Gravity realized by Webber and the Framestore team taking three years to complete.
+From the 1990s onward, film production has increasingly shifted from traditional optical processes to digital workflows, in which visual effects, editing, colour grading, and other post-production tasks are carried out using digital technology.
+The London-based visual effects company Framestore, with visual effects supervisor Tim Webber, has worked on a number of technically demanding productions, including, The Dark Knight (2008) and Gravity (2013), For Gravity, Webber and the Framestore team developed new visual effects techniques, with the production of the film's visual effects taking approximately three years.

 The availability of high-speed internet has made the British film industry capable of working closely with U.S. studios as part of globally distributed productions.
 As of 2005, this trend is expected to continue with moves towards (currently experimental) digital distribution and projection as mainstream technologies.
 The British film This Is Not a Love Song (2003) was the first to be streamed live on the Internet at the same time as its cinema premiere.